 While it is frequently used for cooking, Rosemary has long been revered by many cultures for its internal benefits and energizing scent.

 Rosemary is an aromatic, evergreen shrub whose leaves are frequently used to flavor foods such as stuffings, pork, roast lamb, chicken, and turkey.
 Along with its culinary applications, Rosemary has many benefits.
-Rosemary supports healthy digestion* and internal organ function.* Long revered by experts, Rosemary was considered sacred by the ancient Greek, Roman, Egyptian, and Hebrew cultures.
-Rosemary's herbaceous and energizing scent is frequently used in aromatherapy.
-Taken internally, it helps to reduce nervous tension and occasional fatigue.*
+Rosemary supports healthy digestion and internal organ function when ingested.* Long revered by experts, Rosemary was considered sacred by the ancient Greek, Roman, Egyptian, and Hebrew cultures.
+Rosemary’s herbaceous and energizing scent is frequently used in aromatherapy.
+Taken internally it helps to reduce nervous tension and occasional fatigue.*